 Because each cancer arises from a unique set of mutations, the sensitivities of different tumours to different drugs is highly individualised and unpredictable.
-Drug sensitivities between tumours found in the same organ vary dramatically, and the most effective drug for treating a cancer of the ovary, for example, may in fact turn out to be one licensed for use in, say, lung cancer.
-Just because a drug is not generally used in a certain cancer type, this does not mean that it will always be ineffective in individuals with that cancer type.
-This is true even if there have been clinical trials demonstrating that the treatment has no utility for the majority of patients.
+Drug sensitivities between tumours found in the same organ vary, and the most effective drug for treating a cancer of the ovary, for example, may in fact turn out to be one licensed for use in lung cancer.
+The current challenge is therefore choosing which drugs are best for each patient.

 If we could discover a way of finding the best drug for each patient, outcomes would be dramatically improved even without the development of new drugs; by using what we have now more effectively.

 It is this matching of drugs to patients that Imagen Therapeutics is striving for.

 Imagen Therapeutics performs a functional test, which is often termed a phenotypic screening approach.
 The approach is concerned with examining the overall “functioning” of the cell under certain scenarios – in this case what they do when exposed to different drugs.
 We take a sample of the patient’s cancer and expose the cells to drugs for 72 hours and measure their cytotoxic effects.
 This focus determines what makes cancer cells die.

 - ACCURATE – direct measure of cell death